 - ASP.NET MVC 4.0 (an LCS developer topology acceptable) (required only by StoreFront)

 - A minimum of 150 MB of available disk space (an LCS developer topology is acceptable)

-This list of requirement is very short and lets developers to be productive on simple laptops.
+This list of requirements is very short and lets developers be productive on simple laptops.
 There is no longer a prerequisite for a validation utility.

 To run your customization, the normal prerequisites to run Retail apply.
 We recommend that you run the customizations on a single-box developer topology (either LCS cloud-hosted or downloaded) during development.

 Retail SDK contents

 The following folders and files are part of the Retail SDK at the top level.